Hyperbolic Radial Spanning Tree: Introduction

 \medbreak

-For any integer $d \ge 2$, the hyperbolic space $\mathbb{H}^d$ is a $d$-dimensional Riemannian manifold with constant negative curvature, that can be chosen equal to $-1$ without loss of generality.
-It admits a set of ideal boundary points $\partial \mathbb{H}^d$, and $\overline{\mathbb{H}^d}:=\mathbb{H}^d \cup \partial \mathbb{H}^d$ denotes the hyperbolic space endowed with its boundary.
-It is a non-amenable space, i.e. the measure of the boundary of a large subset is not negligible with respect to its volume.
-The hyperbolic space is defined in more details in \cite{cannon} and \cite{paupert}.
+For any integer $d \ge 1$, the hyperbolic space $\mathbb{H}^{d+1}$ is a $(d+1)$-dimensional Riemannian manifold with constant negative curvature, that can be chosen equal to $-1$ without loss of generality.
+It admits a set of ideal boundary points $\partial \mathbb{H}^{d+1}$, and $\overline{\mathbb{H}^{d+1}}:=\mathbb{H}^{d+1} \cup \partial \mathbb{H}^{d+1}$ denotes the hyperbolic space endowed with its boundary.
+It is a non-amenable space, i.e. the measure of the boundary of a large subset is not negligible with respect to its volume. \tvc{The hyperbolic space is defined in more details in \cite{cannon,chavel,paupert,ratcliffe}.}

 There is a growing interest for the study of random models in a hyperbolic setting.
-Benjamini and Schramm establish percolation results on regular tilings and Voronoï tesselation in the hyperbolic plane \cite{benjamini}.
+Benjamini and Schramm establish percolation results on regular tilings and Voronoï tessellations in the hyperbolic plane \cite{benjamini}.
 Mean characteristics of the Poisson-Voronoï tessellation have also been considered in a general Riemannian manifold by Calka et al. \cite{calka2018mean}.
 This interest is explained by at least two reasons.
-First, hyperbolic random graphs are well-fitted to modelize social networks \cite{socialnetworks}.
-In addition, strong differences have been noticed for properties of random models depending whether they are considered in an Euclidean or hyperbolic setting.
-Indeed, some hyperbolic random graphs admits a non-degenerate regime with infinitely many unbounded components in the hyperbolic space \cite{tykesson, hutchcroft2019percolation}, which is generally not the case in the Euclidean space.
-In addition, behaviours of non-amenable spaces are well studied in a discrete context \cite{percolationbeyondZd, lyons2017probability, pete2014probability}.
+First, hyperbolic random graphs are well-fitted to model social networks \cite{socialnetworks}.
+Secondly, strong differences have been noticed for properties of random models depending on whether they are considered in an Euclidean or in a hyperbolic setting.
+For example, some hyperbolic random graphs admit a non-degenerate regime with infinitely many unbounded components in the hyperbolic space \cite{tykesson, hutchcroft2019percolation}, which is generally not the case in the Euclidean space.
+In addition, behaviors of non-amenable spaces are well studied in a discrete context \cite{percolationbeyondZd, lyons2017probability, pete2014probability}.

 Thus it is natural to consider and study the hyperbolic RST, which we define in the same way as the Euclidean RST.
 A simulation of the two-dimensional hyperbolic RST is given in Figure \ref{Fig:simulationRST}.
 In this paper, we extend the results of Baccelli and his coauthors to hyperbolic geometry \textbf{in every dimension}.
 Here is our main result: